palisthadeshar/Chatbot/README.md

 * Document Retrieval: Relevant documents are retrieved based on the similarity scores obtained from FAISS.

-* Fine-tuned T5 Model: The retrieved documents serve as context inputs to a fine-tuned T5 model.
+* Fine-tuned GPT-2 model: The retrieved documents serve as context inputs to a fine-tuned GPT-2 model.

 * Answer Generation: The T5 model generates contextual answers based on the information extracted from the retrieved documents.